bherrmann7/quiz/README.md

 # Quiz

+A WORK IN PROGRESS - IE.  Its not working yet

 A ClojureScript/Clojure application which presents the user with an image and then 5 choices.
 For example, a presidential deck would show a president and ask the user to choose the correct name.